ellakoa/postcard-poem/content/posts/dew-pond.md

   from under their long lashes.
 As the heavens opened we all stubbornly stayed put.
 The rain shower soon moved on and as the ponies went one way we decided to go the other where we found a delightful dew pond high up on the heath surrounded by prickly gorse and fragrant heathers.
+Breathtaking.
 collection: New Forest
 aspect: landscape
 image: /img/new-forest-dew-pond-5100.jpg